LYNCH·LLP

 Questions about Examiner John M Heffington

 Yes.
-The allowance rate ranges from 25% to 51% across his art units, indicating variation in outcomes by art unit.
-The 40% pooled rate is an aggregate of these different rates.
+The allowance rate ranges from 25% to 51% across the examiner's art units, indicating variation in outcomes by unit.
+Consult the per-art-unit section for specific figures tied to individual art units.

 ◈ RESPONDING TO AN OFFICE ACTION